 adb shell

-command, you can start a remote command-line session on your Android device from your computer.
+Using the adb shell command, you can start a remote command-line session on your Android device from your computer.

 Example: